Director Compensation Program

-Allstate’s non-employee director compensation is reviewed annually.
-The nominating and governance committee proposes changes to director compensation based on this annual review and benchmark information from peer companies and relevant compensation surveys.
-The following table describes each component of our non-employee director compensation program for 2016.
+The nominating and governance committee reviews non-employee director compensation annually and proposes changes, as appropriate, based on its review, benchmark information from peer companies and relevant compensation surveys.
+The following table describes each component of our non-employee director compensation program for 2017.
 No meeting fees or other professional fees were paid to the directors.

 Each director is expected, within five years of joining the Board or within five years of an increase in annual retainer, if applicable, to accumulate an ownership position in Allstate common stock equal to five times the annual value of the standard retainer.

-Each director has met the ownership guideline, except for Messrs.
-Mehta, Perold, and Traquina, who joined the Board in the last five years.
+Each director has met the ownership guideline, except for Ms. Keane, and Messrs.
+Mehta, Perold, Sherrill, and Traquina, who joined the Board in the last five years.

 The following table summarizes the compensation for each of our non-employee directors who served as a member of the Board and its committees in 2017.
 Margaret Keane has not been included as she was elected to the Board effective January 1, 2018.